STUDENT TRAINEE AND INTERNSHIP PROCESS

 - The PATCH fee will be included at checkout.

-- Save this background check to your computer so you may upload the document for your trainee application – next apply for the trainee.
+- SAVE this background check to your computer so you can upload the document for your trainee application.

 Apply for Funeral Director Trainee on the Pennsylvania Licensing System (PALS), here are some tips to help you complete the application:

-- Certificate of Mortuary Education Trainee will need to be emailed to Mr. Drobish (email@example.com), your application photo will be attached to this document and Mr. Drobish mails it to the state.
+- Certificate of Mortuary Education Trainee will need to be emailed to Mr. Drobish (email@example.com), your application photo will be attached and PIMS will mail the Certificate to the state.

 INTERNSHIP FOR A PENNSYLVANIA FUNERAL DIRECTOR & EMBALMER

-Why this checklist is important: It is advisable that each student understands their specific state requirements for licensure.
+It is advisable that each student understands their specific state requirements for licensure.
 The Pennsylvania State Board of Funeral Directors website, is your electronic resource for all laws and regulations.
 Pennsylvania internship requirements can be confusing.
 Please use the information below to assist in this endeavor.
+If you are not seeking licensure in Pennsylvania pleases consult your state’s requirements.

 To qualify an applicant must have completed every aspect of their mortuary science education program and be a PA student trainee* and have a qualified funeral director be their preceptor.